Skip to content

 CommandDescriptionExample

-yerd set php <SETTING> <VALUE>Set a global PHP ini default applied to every installed version.yerd set php memory_limit 512M
+yerd set php <SETTING> <VALUE> [--only <VERSION>]Set a PHP ini default.
+With --only, only that installed version is affected (a per-version override).yerd set php memory_limit 512M

 sh